 I’m mainly interested in the development of novel catalytic transformations and in particular asymmetric catalysis.
 In this field, the catalyst controls the formation of one chiral molecule over its mirror image (enantiomer).
 This is particularly important as our world is based on biomolecules whose main building blocks are made of only one of the two mirror images.

 Asymmetric catalysis applied to fluorination chemistry has been my main research focus in Oxford.
 Fluorine is a key element in pharmaceuticals and agrochemicals, being present in approximately 25% of marketed drugs.
 The introduction of fluorine into molecules can strongly modify the properties of a compound thus leading, among other benefits, to improved drug efficacy.
-The incorporation of fluorine in organic molecules is however very challenging and novel methodologies which employ safe, low-cost and readily-available fluoride sources are much needed.
+However, the incorporation of fluorine in organic molecules is very challenging, and novel methodologies which employ safe, low-cost, and readily-available fluoride sources are much needed.
 Despite being ideal, alkali metal fluorides, e.g. KF, have not been used in asymmetric fluorinations due to their insolubility in organic solvents.
 After developing a novel class of organocatalysts capable of solubilizing these salts and controlling their reactivity, we now aim at developing efficient and scalable processes for broader applications in academia and industry.

 I’m quite convinced that I want to continue in academia as I love the combination of research and teaching.
 But who knows where life will take me, so I’ll always keep all my options open.
 And beyond my everyday life in lab, I always enjoy a nice meal or drinks with friends (that’s usually when the best chemical ideas come) or an evening at London’s West End.
 But most important of all, I love traveling the world and trying food from all corners of the planet!